A high-performance general-purpose compute library

 )

-This provides a general interface to the BLAS level 3 general matrix multiply (GEMM), which is generally defined as:
+This provides an interface to the BLAS level 3 general matrix multiply (GEMM) of two af_array objects, which is generally defined as:

 \[ C = \alpha * opA(A)opB(B) + \beta * C \]